CircuitSetup/SID_old/README.md

 When the SID is idle, it shows an idle pattern.
 There are alternative idle patterns to choose from, selected by *10OK through *15OK on the remote, or via MQTT.
 If an SD card is inserted, the setting will be persistent accross reboots.

-If the option **_Adhere strictly to movie patterns_** is set (which is the default), the idle patterns #0 through #3 will only use patterns extracted from the movies (plus some interpolations); the same goes for when GPS speed is used.
+If the option **_Adhere strictly to movie patterns_** is set (which is the default), the idle patterns #0 through #3 will only use patterns extracted from the movies (plus some interpolations); the same goes for when [GPS speed](#bttf-network-bttfn) is used.
 If this option is unset, random variations are shown, which is less boring, but also less accurate.

-For the options to trigger a time travel, see [here](#time-travel).
+For ways to trigger a time travel, see [here](#time-travel).

 The main control device is the supplied IR remote control.
 If a TCD is connected through [BTTF-Network](#bttf-network-bttfn), the SID can also be controlled through the TCD's keypad.

 ### IR remote control